IPC-4761 Via Types

 Concerns: Bumps may be a concern in lifting the solder paste stencil.
 A conforming mask material is recommended to prevent significant increases in bump height.

-Plugged Via (Type III Via) A via with material applied allowing partial penetration into the via.
+Plugged Via (Type III Via) A via type with material applied allowing partial penetration into the via.
 The plug material may be applied from either one side (Type III-a) or both sides (Type III-b) of the via structure.

 Process: Screened and Roller Coated.